falcosecurity/falco-website/content/en/blog/community-survey-2023/index.md

 **2. Why are you adopting Falco?**

-* Majority adopted Falco for security threat detection (58.3%)
+* Majority adopted Falco for security threat detection (58.3%).
-* Auditing and compliance were common reasons (45.8% each)
+* Auditing and compliance were common reasons (45.8% each).
-* Sandbox testing and incident response also mentioned
+* Sandbox testing and incident response also mentioned.
-* Unique use cases: integrating Falco libraries into projects
+* Unique use cases: integrating Falco libraries into projects.
-* Growing popularity as versatile security solution across fields
+* Growing popularity as versatile security solution across fields.

 ![](images/reasons-for-adopting-falco.png)